 Because of this process, a manufacturer can produce multiple products simultaneously.

 - It allows you to implement an entire system of batch-processing equipment easily and cheaply.

 - It enables you to set up each process separately.

-- It suits pharmaceutical, rare metal, food, and packing industries
+- It suits the pharmaceutical, rare metal, food, and packing industries.

-The batch process is very much suitable for the clothing industries and the seasonal products manufacturing industries.
+The batch process is suitable for the clothing and seasonal products manufacturing industries.

 - Its processing cost is high

 - Batch flow is a time and energy-consuming process

 - Equipment used in the batch process requires more space.

 - Additional laborers are required to move the products from one place to another.